 Exploratory Stress Testing:

-- Large number of users logged at the same time
+- A large number of users logged at the same time

 - If a virus scanner started in all machines simultaneously

-- If Database gone offline when it being accessed from a web site,
+- If Database has gone offline when it is accessed from a website,

 - When a large volume of data is inserted to the database simultaneously